What is it that makes PPC a winner amongst many business owners across the globe?

-Thankfully, there’s a very simple way to diagnose whether an PPC agency is backing up their chit-chat with actions.
+Thankfully, there’s a very simple way to diagnose whether a PPC agency is backing up their chit-chat with actions.

-Simply log into your Google AdWords account (if you don’t have access to this, you should.
+Simply log into your Google Ads account (if you don’t have access to this, you should.
 If they don’t let you, leave them.)